 - Take care of the most immediate concerns.
 Take the actions needed to stabilize damage and prevent further problems.
 Don’t forget to take “before” and “after” photographs of any repairs, too.

 - Hold off on making additional repairs until the damage has been assessed and documented.
-Don’t be tempted to make repairs before the insurance adjustors and your own legal representation have had a chance to assess the raw damage.
+Don’t be tempted to make repairs before the insurance adjusters and your own legal representation have had a chance to assess the raw damage.

 For more information, contact our experienced team directly, or visit our regularly updated, policyholder-focused blog for additional tips.